 Saved from a Desert Death

 The aircraft was the last remaining B-29 available for restoration.
-The B-29 had spent 42 years exposed to the elements of the desert on China Lake's electronic warfare range.
-This B-29 has survived intact, unlike its sister ships, which were used for ballistic missile drones and ground targets.
+This B-29 had spent 42 years exposed to the elements of the desert on China Lake's electronic warfare range.
+It had survived intact, unlike its sister ships, which were used for ballistic missile drone and ground targets.
 Those B-29s were reduced to little more than scrap metal by bombs, bullets and shrapnel.
 This B-29 Superfortress had a wing span of 141.3 feet, was 99 feet long and weighed 90,000 pounds.

 What really made this aircraft such a prize was that the airframe and wings were in excellent condition, and it still had all four engines; rare, low time, R-3350-57 Wright Cyclone aircraft engine, 2200 horse power each.
 The logo of the Dodge Ram was on the front of the engines, which were manufactured at the Chrysler Corporation, Dodge Engine Plant in Detroit, Michigan in 1944.

-The Office of the Chief of the Navy, Secretary of the Navy, and Director of Naval History (NO8BH) on 19 March 1998 (approved) under public law 10 U5C2572 the transfer of aircraft B-29 Superfortress s/n 44-69972 to Mr. Anthony I. Mazzolini.
-The National Naval Aviation Museum transferred title on 19 March 1998 to Mr. Anthony Mazzolini, South Euclid, Ohio.
-Mr. Mazzolini had been waiting eleven years for this day and the final release of the B-29 Superfortress Bomber.
+On 19 March 1998, the Office of the Chief of the Navy, Secretary of the Navy, and Director of Naval History (NO8BH) (approved) under public law 10 U5C2572 the transfer of aircraft B-29 Superfortress s/n 44-69972 to Mr. Anthony I. Mazzolini, South Euclid, Ohio.
+Mazzolini had seen the plane in the Mojave in 1987; he had been waiting eleven years for this day and the final release of the B-29 Superfortress Bomber.

 In 2000, the B-29 made its way to Wichita for restoration.
-Volunteers in Wichita, Kansas, who are working to restore a B-29 Superfortress named Doc have brought the massive airplane close to completion and are getting ready to return the bomber to the skies before the new year.
-The non-profit volunteer organization Doc's Friends is now raising money for a permanent museum to provide protection and a place to display the historical beauty to the public.
-Doc's Friends was founded in early 2013 with a vision to see the historic Boeing B-29 Superfortress known as Doc restored as a flying museum.
+Volunteers in Wichita, Kansas have now brought the massive airplane close to completion and are getting ready to return the bomber to the skies.
+The non-profit volunteer organization Doc's Friends is raising money for a permanent museum to provide protection and a place to display the historical beauty to the public.
+Doc's Friends was founded in early 2013 with a vision to see the historic Boeing B-29 Superfortress restored as a flying museum.

 Pictures provided by The United States Aviation Museum.